antogp24/Cube/README.md

 - The code is a mess and not well documented.
 - The performance is garbage.
+- No use of delta time to make the speed framerate-independent.
 - There are templates, double pointers and 2D arrays everywhere in the matrix and vector header files.
 - I didn't fully understood some of the algorithms and matrices.
 For example the __rotation matrices__.